stormchaserroleplaying/stormchaserRPG/UsingAbilityScores/AbilityChecks/Skills/index.md

 For example, a Dexterity check might reflect a character's attempt to pull off an acrobatic stunt, to palm an object, or to stay hidden.
 Each of these aspects of Dexterity has an associated skill: Acrobatics, Sleight of Hand, and Stealth, respectively.
 So a character who has proficiency in the Stealth skill is particularly good at Dexterity checks related to sneaking and hiding.

 The skills related to each ability score are shown in the following list.
-See an ability's description in the later sections of this chapter for examples of how to use a skill associated with an ability.
+See [each ability's description](https://stormchaserroleplaying.com/stormchaserRPG/UsingAbilityScores/UsingEachAbility/) for examples of how to use a skill associated with an ability.
 * **Strength**: Athletics
 * **Dexterity**: Acrobatics, Sleight of Hand, Stealth
 * **Constitution**: Endurance